michelepalumboAV/camerotAR/README.md

 - for the APPLICATION: Unity3D, Vuforia and C#

 To test the application:
-1) Download the apk on your android smartphone
+1) Download and install the apk on your android smartphone
 2) Download and print target images
 3) When entering the "TOUR", point the camera towards the reference target image